django-money/django-money/README.md

 	pip install django-money

-This will automatically install the appropriate dependancies.
+This will automatically install the appropriate dependencies.

 You can obtain the source code for django-money from here: